mulesoft/anypoint-examples/cache-scope-with-salesforce-contacts/README.md

 This document describes the details of the example within Anypoint Studio.
 Where appropriate, the XML configuration is provided.

-This document assumes that you are familiar with Mule runtime and the [About Anypoint Studio](https://docs.mulesoft.com/anypoint-studio/v/7.2/).
+This document assumes that you are familiar with Mule runtime and [About Anypoint Studio](https://docs.mulesoft.com/anypoint-studio/v/7.2/).
 Further, this example assumes that you have a basic understanding of [Flow and Subflow Components
 ](https://docs.mulesoft.com/mule4-user-guide/v/4.1/flow-component) and [Global Elements](https://docs.mulesoft.com/mule4-user-guide/v/4.1/global-elements).

 ### Example Use Case